stacks-network/stacks-core/sip/sip-001-burn-election.md

 position where they need to maintain a comfortable cryptocurrency buffer to stay solvent.

-To reduce the need for such a buffer, making tunable proofs to support competing chain tips enables leaders to hedge their bets by generating proofs to support _all_ plausible competing chain tips.
+To reduce the need for such a buffer, making proofs of burn to support competing chain tips enables leaders to hedge their bets by generating proofs to support _all_ plausible competing chain tips.
 Leaders have the option of submitting proofs in support for a _distribution_ of competing chain tips at a lower cost than committing to many